TheUnsocialEngineer/wt-test-drive-gui-2.0/Readme.md

 AGui for test driving any WarThunder vehicle based on [This video](https://www.youtube.com/watch?v=VbFSo0YqJE0)

-# WARNING RIGHT NOW I HAVE MESSED UP THE STEAM PATH CHECKS THIS MEANS YOU WILL NEED TO MANUALLY SET GAME TYPE TO STEAM AND SET "steam_install_path": "" TO YOUR INSTALL LOCATION IN CONFIG

 ## Usage/Examples

 I would suggest you watch [Ask3lad's video](https://www.youtube.com/watch?v=VbFSo0YqJE0) before running this as it may help with troubleshooting issues later on